-The service changes included in these recommendations are not intended for full implementation until Valley Link service launches.
-I-680 Express Service may begin operations in the next three to five years, while Valley Link may not be implemented until approximately 2034.
+The service changes included in these recommendations are not intended for implementation until Valley Link service launches in 2028.
 The change in revenue hours and peak vehicle requirements for each individual route and the LAVTA network as a whole are shown below for fixed-route service in Figure 5-5 and on-demand service in Figure 5-6.
 This section is related to service changes only, any other policy or fare structure changes are not included in this LRTP.

-Overall, these changes are anticipated to increase LAVTA's revenue hours by 59,800 per year and require 10 additional peak vehicles, seven of which would be smaller vehicles used for on-demand services.
-This represents a 52% increase in revenue hours and a 19% increase in vehicles over planned 2024 conditions.
-However, 34,200 hours and seven vehicles are due to the addition of new on-demand services.
-Isolating fixed-route service changes only would result in 25,600 additional revenue hours (a 22% increase) and an increase of three peak vehicles (6%).
+Overall, these changes are anticipated to increase LAVTA's revenue hours by 54,700 per year and require 9 additional peak vehicles, six of which would be smaller vehicles used for ondemand services.
+This represents a 48% increase in revenue hours and a 17% increase in vehicles over planned 2024 conditions.
+However, 29,100 hours and six vehicles are due to the addition of new on-demand services.
+Isolating fixed-route service changes only would result in 23,400 additional revenue hours (a 22% increase) and an increase of three peak vehicles

+(6%).
 The increased revenue hours and peak vehicle requirements would require additional base capacity beyond what is available in the existing Rutan facility.